manasmehra-rgb/2D-percolation-simulation/README.md

 This simulates a porous material or a network where only some paths are active.

 ### 2. Cluster Labeling
-Using a basic depth-first search (DFS) algorithm, the code finds and labels each connected region of open sites.
+Using a depth-first search (DFS) algorithm, the code finds and labels each connected region of open sites.
 Each "cluster" gets a unique label so we can track it.

 The figure below shows a 6×6 lattice where we check for **horizontal percolation** i.e, whether there exists a continuous path of connected open sites from the **leftmost column** to the **rightmost column**.